ericnam-png/ADDC-Attack-Detection-Simulation/README.md

 | 3 | This repo | AD attack simulation — RDP brute-force, Atomic Red Team, Sysmon detection |

+## Legal Disclaimer

+This project was conducted entirely within a self-owned, isolated VirtualBox lab environment.
+All machines, accounts, and credentials are fictitious and created solely for educational purposes.
+No external systems were targeted or accessed.

 ## References

 - [MITRE ATT&CK](https://attack.mitre.org/)